SmartBear/readyapi4j/modules/core/README.md

-Test steps represent the actual actions performed during the execution of a test, the [TestSteps](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/teststeps/TestSteps.html) class provides factory methods for creating TestStepBuilders for each supported test step type - as you will see below.
+Test steps represent the actual actions performed during the execution of a test, the [TestSteps](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/teststeps/TestSteps.html) class provides factory methods for creating TestStepBuilders for each supported test step type, as you will see below.

 ## REST Requests